A Message from Good Samaritan Hospital President Ruth E. Hennessey

 The total number of beds provided by Good Samaritan Hospital will not increase.
 Instead, it will remain at 437 and stay current with the advancements in medical technology, insuring a wide variety of benefits to south shore residents.

-The Patient Care Pavilion will be a new five-story addition with construction beginning at a time to-be-determined between now and 2022 that will include:
+The Patient Care Pavilion will be a new six-story addition with construction beginning at a time to-be-determined between now and 2022 that will include:

 - An enhanced emergency department, allowing Good Samaritan Hospital to care for the nearly 80,000 visits by local community residents every year—consistently the second highest in Suffolk County

 - A larger surgical suite, which will include an additional 16 operating rooms, a new perioperative area and sterile processing and support—required due to the continued move toward more minimally invasive and outpatient surgical procedures